nupur06p/ethernaut-challenge/Fallback/Solution.md

 # FallBack

-In the FallBack challenge, we have two challenges to beat the level:
+In this challenge, we have the below two complexities to beat the level:

 1. Claim ownership of the contract
 2. Reduce its balance to 0